sds-smith/rsm-hcd-coding-challenge/README.md

  Within the list, the user is able to:
   * Click on any brewery name to be routed to an individual brewery card displaying location information, including an embedded instance of Google Maps showing the brewery's location.
-  * Click on any brewery url to open the brewery's own website in a new window.
+  * Click on any brewery url to open the brewery's own website in a new tab.

  From any route in the App, the user will see a persistent header containing two navigation elements:
   * Beer mug icon - returns to the home page